Lessons from Turnaround Schools: 2011-2012

 - staff who earned “needs improvement” ranged from 21% to 0%; and

 - staff w ho earned “unsatisfactory” ranged from 5% to 0%.

-For all Turnaround Schools, 77% of the teachers were rated as "proficient," and 12% received exemplary.
-9% received ratings of "needs improvement," and 1% received an "unsatisfactory" rating.
-10% of the staff received no rating at all.
+For all Turnaround Schools, 77% of the teachers were rated as “proficient,” and 12% received exemplary.
+Nine percent received ratings of “needs improvement,” and 1% received an “unsatisfactory” rating.
+Ten percent of the staff received no rating at all.
 (All numbers are rounded off.)
-See the chart of all school ratings here (PDF).
+See a chart of all school ratings (PDF).